eguajardo/nftea-market/README.md

 - IMPORTANT web3.storage and nft.storage API keys are not really secret.
 Any API key must be an environment variable in server-side code.
 Any react environment variable will include the key in the build and be visible to anyone.
 See https://create-react-app.dev/docs/adding-custom-environment-variables/
 - Currently the front end is hardcoded to use the testnet stablecoin currency deployed in step 2 of `Run and deploy`.
 Before deploying to mainnet, some configuration would be required to set the right stablecoin contract, e.g. USDC
+- Hardhat network fork and smart contract logs retrieval use a hardcoded blocknumber as origin.
+This functionality should be changed in the future before going mainnet to use something like The Graph

 ---